LightHeart Rain Jacket Review – Gear | Average Hiker

-There are two sites that are go-to sites for me when looking for new gear.
+There are two sites that are go-to sites for me when looking for new gear (Other than my own of course…:-).
 These are SectionHiker (which I mentioned above), and OutdoorGearLab.
 I know both these sites and authors have extensive gear experience, and I’m going to get solid review based on use and experience.

 LightHeart Rain Jacket Manufacturer

 LightHeart is a small entrepreneur/manufacturer located in North Carolina.
 I always like to support the “little guys,” and it has been interesting to watch these companies grow over the years.
 LightHeart first came on the scene with handmade tents, mostly seen on the Appalachian Trail, and they now offer rain apparel, jackets, poles, stuff sacks, etc.

 I received the LightHeart jacket last week, and was pleased with the quality.
 It met all of my requirements, and was well made.
 The hood was nice and deep for my large head, with a brim to keep out the rain.
 It is aggravating when the really light jackets cinch up around my face.
 I feel like I’m hiking in a large sausage casing.